SolaMeow/hsbot-backend/README.md

 ## Introduction

-The hsbot-backend is a docker-based application for Gufu-hsbot(link), it provides the information services and information filt.
+The hsbot-backend is a docker-based application for [Gufu-hsbot](https://github.com/SolaMeow/hsbot-Gufu), it provides the information services and information filt.

 It contains 3 component: